 Development Director — email@example.com

 Train a child in the way he should go, and when he is old he will not turn from it. –Proverbs 22:6

-Tina Taylor has worked for the Boys and Girls Clubs of Central Mississippi since October 2008.
+Tina Taylor has worked for the Boys & Girls Clubs of Central Mississippi since October 2008.
 She is currently pursuing her Bachelor of Science in Business Administration degree from Mississippi College.
-Tina’s professional career has included work in the area of accounting and finance administration; sales; and local government.
-Tina has lived in Jackson, Mississippi her entire life, and has two children, Jordan and Rayana.
+Her professional career has included work in the area of Accounting and Finance Administration, Sales, and local government.
+She has lived in Jackson, Mississippi her entire life.
+She has two children, Jordan and Rayana.